Q. What is the coronavirus emergency fundraising campaign?

-An online giving event that provides Family Promise Affiliates the opportunity to come together to raise as much money as possible for the Family Promise network.
-It will help participating affiliates gain exposure to -- and start relationships with -- new donors and drive excitement with new and existing supporters.
+An online giving event that provides Family Promise Affiliates the opportunity to come together to raise as much money as possible for the Family Promise network in response to the COVID-19 crisis.
+It will help participating affiliates bring in emergency funding and also gain exposure to -- and start relationships with -- new donors.

 Q. When is it?